museumcomputernetwork/mcn-2020-git-haiku/index.md

-The first day of the year:
+For a lovely bowl
-captains swore grand conquest
+oh voices of the wild ducks
-With tears.
+On the temple porch